olivierfriard/boris_docs/analysis.rst

 .. note:: If a STATE behavior has an odd number of coded events, you will see this error message: "The STATE behavior XXX is not paired"

-With this function you can select many observations to be plotted.
 This function creates one plot by subject on one figure.

-The time interval can be selected (See time budget)

 The color of behaviors can be customized.
 See `plot colors`_